alexdino626/FaceSpace-Project/README.md

 1. Define a variable `firstName` and assign the value of `req.query.firstName`.
 You can also write a temporary `console.log()` to make sure that your function works and that you have access to the value of `firstName`.
 2. Use the `firstName` to `find()` that user's data in `users.js`.
 That array is already imported and available to you.
 (See line 6 of `server.js`).
-3. If it exists assign it to the `currentUser` variable that is defined on line 8. _This will be where we track the currentuser of the app_ and then redirect to the homepage.
+3. If it exists redirect to that user's profile page.
 4. If it doesn't exist, redirect to the signin page.
+(This is a reload of the signin page.)

 We can redirect the browser to an endpoint with the following code.